MBA Academics Preview

 In the Spring semester, all students take Foundations of the Global Economy and have the option to travel on a 10-day global immersion with fellow graduate students and faculty.

-MBA/MAC International Study Trip
+MBA/MSAA International Study Trip